Online Generation of Collision-Free Trajectories in Dynamic Environments: Path-to-Trajectory Conversion

-First, the procedure begins with line \ref{Alg2 line1} by reallocating nodes on the path such that the Euclidean-base distance between two consecutive nodes does not exceed $D_{\max}$, which represents a user-defined parameter.
-The goal is to minimize the number of path nodes without changing its geometrical shape (e.g., intermediate nodes $\bb{q}_3$ and $\bb{q}_4$ from a straight-line segment are replaced with a new $\bb{q}_3$, as depicted in blue by Fig. \ref{fig_path2trajectory} (a)).
-Particularly, when the proposed approach is applied to a real-time algorithm (e.g., RRT$^\mathrm{X}$ \cite{otte2016rrtx}, MARS \cite{tonola2023anytime}, or DRGBT \cite{covic2025realtime}), $D_{\max}$ can be computed as $\|\dot{\bb{q}}_{\max}\| \cdot T$, where $T$ represents the \textit{planner's iteration time}.
+First, the procedure begins with line \ref{Alg2 line1} by reallocating nodes on the path such that the Euclidean distance in $\mathcal{C}$-space between two consecutive nodes does not exceed $D_{\max}$.
+The goal is to reduce the number of path nodes without affecting much the path geometry (e.g., intermediate nodes $\bb{q}_3$ and $\bb{q}_4$ from a straight-line segment are replaced with a new $\bb{q}_3$, as depicted in blue in Fig. \ref{fig_path2trajectory} (a)).
+If CFS45 is applied to a real-time planning algorithm such as RRT$^\mathrm{X}$ \cite{otte2016rrtx} or DRGBT \cite{covic2025realtime}, a convenient choice is $D_{\max}=\|\dot{\bb{q}}_\mathrm{m}\|\,T$, where $T$ is the \textit{planner iteration time}.
+This choice provides a practical trade-off between smaller values (which increase the number of generated splines and runtime) and larger values (which increase the deviation from the original geometric path).